jonentropy/hgdc-x/README.md

 Binaries
 ========

-Installers for the latest version can be downloaded from the "Downloads" tab above.
+Installers for the latest version can be downloaded from the offical website at http://hgdcx.canthack.org.

 Licensing